 Younger dogs need more food than seniors.
 As dogs age, their metabolism slows down.
 You may want to re-evaluate your dog’s caloric needs as they get older.

 If your dog runs, hikes or competes in sporting events like agility, flyball, or dock diving they may need more calories, especially when they’re competing.
-Talk to your vet or a knowledgable nutritionist to make sure your dog is in optimal shape to compete.
+Talk to your vet or a knowledgable nutritionist to make sure your dog is in optimal shape to compete and win.

 Some dogs eat 2 times per day and others may eat 3-4 small meals.
 If your dog is a breed that is prone to bloat, you may split your dog’s food into more frequent meals.
 Remember to take the total amount of food your dog needs to eat per day and divide it by the number of meals you’ll be feeding.
 This way you won’t accidentally overfeed your pet.